-The auditor interviewed the IPCM and a Unit Manager responsible for the risk screening during the onsite phase of the audit.
+The auditor interviewed the IPCM and a Counselor who is responsible for the risk screening during the onsite phase of the audit.
 The IPCM confirmed that transgender incarcerated individuals are reviewed by the Unit Team every six months.
-The Unit Manager interviewed stated that all incarcerated individuals are reassessed every six months, including all transgender incarcerated individuals.
+The Counselor interviewed stated that all incarcerated individuals are reassessed every six months, including all transgender incarcerated individuals.
 Psychology services maintains a watch list of certain incarcerated individuals to be monitored, including those determined to be at risk of sexual victimization and those who identify as being transgender.
 Based on this analysis, the auditor finds the institution in compliance with this provision.

 115.42(e).
 The institution provided PS 5324.12 Sexually Abusive Behavior Prevention and Intervention Program in the PAQ.
 The BOP states that agency housing and programming assignments for transgender and intersex incarcerated individuals is accomplished at the Designation & Sentence Computation Center (DSCC) with the Transgender Executive Council (TEC).
 The initial designations and transfers of transgender incarcerated individuals should be reviewed by the TEC.
-The auditor was provided with several completed documents where the TEC recommendations have been completed for the incarcerated individual and entered in the Incarcerated individual's CIM and Separate screen.
+The auditor was provided with several completed documents where the TEC recommendations have been completed for the incarcerated individual and entered in the incarcerated individual's CIM and Separate screen.

 During the onsite phase of the audit, the auditor interviewed the IPCM, who confirmed that all incarcerated individuals are reviewed on a case-by-case basis, as well as transgender and intersex incarcerated individuals.
 The BOP will always take into account the transgender incarcerated individual's own perceptions regarding his or her own safety and where he or she would feel safest for housing.
 Consideration for housing is not based strictly on genitalia.
-The auditor interviewed two transgender incarcerated individuals during the onsite audit.
-Both stated that they had been asked about their housing and safety.
+The auditor interviewed one (1) transgender incarcerated individual, who identifies as female, during the onsite audit.
+The individual stated that she had been asked about her housing and safety.
 Based on this analysis, the auditor finds the institution in compliance with this provision.

 115.42(f).
 During the onsite phase of the audit, the auditor interviewed the IPCM who confirmed that transgender incarcerated individuals were provided the opportunity to shower separately from the other incarcerated individuals.
-The auditor interviewed two transgender incarcerated individuals during the onsite audit.
-Both individuals told the auditor that they were able to shower separately from the other incarcerated individuals.
-The auditor interviewed a Unit Manager who is responsible for the risk screening.
+The auditor interviewed one (1) transgender incarcerated individual, who identifies as female, during the onsite audit.
+The individual told the auditor that she was able to shower separately from the other incarcerated individuals.
+The auditor interviewed a Counselor who is responsible for the risk screening.
 He stated that transgender incarcerated individuals are provided the opportunity to shower separately.
 Based on this analysis, the auditor finds the institution in compliance with this provision.